b3nnb/azure_looker_cluster/README.md

 ## Prerequisites
 1. Download an appropriate [terraform binary](https://www.terraform.io/downloads.html) and ensure `terraform` is in your $PATH
+> Optional: read the documentation for the [azurerm provider](https://www.terraform.io/docs/providers/azurerm/index.html) but don't sweat it because there is nothing to configure
 2. Install the Azure CLI:
 `curl -L https://aka.ms/InstallAzureCli | bash`
 3. Login to Azure from the command line by typing `az login`